 OTT advertising allows you to understand the performance of your ads, since many of the platforms feature robust measurement and analytics tools.
 This allows you to further optimize ads for future campaigns.

 Higher completion rates

-Viewers typically can’t skip OTT ads, install blockers, or easily change the channel.
-As a result, more viewers are likely to see your message and watch your ads all the way through.
+Viewers typically can’t skip OTT ads, install ad blockers, or easily change the channel.
+As a result, more viewers are likely to see your message and watch your video ads all the way through.
 Plus, consumers may be more open to streaming ads since they have specifically opted for ad-supported content.

 Challenges to measurement on OTT

 OTT advertising does have some fantastic benefits for marketers and advertisers but is not without some challenges.
 The most difficult challenge is measurement across different types of devices and services.
 As each OTT streaming service has its own metrics, and since users consume content across different platforms, piecing together a holistic OTT campaign requires a lot of effort and patience.

 Rising to this challenge, many OTT providers have provided functionalities to measure campaigns at household levels.
 The main drawbacks to this approach are cost and accuracy.
 Engaging an analytics partner or building robust internal systems can be prohibitively expensive for mid-sized and smaller brands.
 The alternative is any DSP that can offer cross-device attribution on a customized basis for streaming use cases.

 But there’s a bright side!
 With the high growth rate of OTT ad adoption, we will likely see cross-device measurement become more unified in the future.
 Small and mid-size brands will be unified under mobile measurement partners (MMPs), and large brands will be unified under in-house business intelligence (BI) systems.
 Nevertheless, the synergies between OTT apps and mobile marketing present clear opportunities for performance marketers to grow their app adoption.